indywidualny/FaceSlim/README.md

 Copyright notice: Facebook is a trademark of Facebook Inc. This app is NOT connected to Facebook Inc. whatsoever.
 This app only helps using the official Facebook Mobile website.

-Important: It does NOT display notifications (I recommend Notiface) and has some limitations (eg. no access to your location so you cannot check-in automatically)
+Important: It does NOT display notifications (I recommend Notiface) and has some limitations (eg. no access to your location so you cannot check-in automatically).
+Install using F-Droid client to get updates.

 App suspended by Google Play.
 Now open source and available to everyone.